Phrenzi/slate/source/includes/_patron_app_transactions.md

 }
 ```

-This endpoint authenticate by patron authenticate, and retrieves all transactions for specific
+This endpoint authenticate by `Patron Token`, and retrieves all transactions for specific
 patron and for specific establishment

 ### HTTP Request